jortigoso/mixer/README.md

 - Potentiometers are Vertical Alpha 9mmm.
 - Jack sockets are PJ301M-12.
-- Parallel feedback capacitors are not needed bur recommended.
+- Parallel feedback capacitors are not needed but recommended.